govuk-one-login/one-login-home-infra/account-management-frontend-seed/README.md

 ## Intro
-The CloudFormation template creates the prerequisite resources and placeholders used by the Authentication Account Management (AAM) webapp.
+The CloudFormation template creates the prerequisite resources and placeholders used by the Authentication Account Management (AAM) webapp, which haa default stack name of `account-management-frontend`.

 This Stack is deployed manually once per account/environment as part of the AAM prerequisite set up process.